hwanglab/TILs_Analysis/README.md

 (3) Entropy Computation: Given the heatmap predictions, we can compute the entropy to quantify its heterogeneities.
 The example can be found the in the location: ./Utility_debugs/com_entropy.py.
 The function I wrote to compute Shannon entropy is: def shannon_entropy_bin(X,b=0.1,vmin=0.0,vmax=1.0):

+(4) Other code files: They were mainly used by meself for studing and researching.
+You could ignore them here.